augustold/CSHL-Daily/Daily_scripts.md

 ## Result:

 Regarding truncated gene models in the sugarcane assembly, I have mapped the full-length transcripts from sorghum and sugarcane (obtained from 454 sequencing in 2014).
-Sorghum has 95,380 full-length transcripts and 2,738 (2.87%) didn`t map to the sugarcane reference.
-Sugarcane has 40,587 predicted transcripts and 809 (1.99%) didn`t map to the sugarcane reference.
+Sorghum has 95,380 full-length transcripts and 2,738 (2.87%) didn't map to the sugarcane reference.
+Sugarcane has 40,587 predicted transcripts and 809 (1.99%) didn't map to the sugarcane reference.
 Maybe we can say that we have only a small fraction of truncated genes gene models in our reference (~2%).